 Watch this video from Dying Matters UK about the experiences of lesbian, gay, bisexual and transgender people who have experienced being cared for or have cared for others nearing end of life.

-Video - End of Life Care for LGBT People
+Video - End of Life Care

 In this video, We are Living Well but Dying Matters, from the UK group Dying Matters, people with learning disabilities share stories and their wishes to support other people with learning disabilities in becoming comfortable in talking about dying, death and bereavement.

 Video - We are living well but dying matters

 Talking End of Life with people with intellectual disability (TEL) provides a range of resources including videos to support those caring for people with intellectual disability to have important conversations.